General

 UNHCR, CPR, legal representatives, and other NGOs have effective access to asylum seekers in detention at the border in accordance with the law.[6]
 Nevertheless, access to legal information as well as assistance in detention has been hindered by factors such as shorter deadlines, and limited capacity of service providers.

 In addition to the impacts of detention, shorter deadlines and reduced procedural guarantees are applicable in the context of procedures conducted while the applicants are detained.
-These reduced guarantees may give rise to risks of poorer quality decision-making.
+These reduced guarantees increase the risks of poorer quality decision-making.

-Unidade Habitacional de Santo António (CIT – UHSA)[9] is the only temporary installation centre per se currently functioning in Portugal.
-The main detention facility at the border is located in the international area of Lisbon airport, and has an overall capacity of 24 places.[10]
+Unidade Habitacional de Santo António (CIT–UHSA)[7] is the only temporary installation centre per se currently functioning in Portugal.
+The main detention facility at the border is located in the international area of Lisbon airport and has an overall capacity of 24 places.
+Airport detention facilities also exist at Porto and Faro airports with a capacity of 18 and 13 places respectively.[8]

 [1] Article 35-A(3)(b) Asylum Act.